 Q: How would you rate the public transport?
 What are the different options?
 Do you need to own a car?

 A: In Montevideo, you can certainly get by without a car.
 Here in Atlántida, because it’s a year-round town, you can as well, calling a taxi for a ride home from the supermarket.
 Fletes (cargo vehicles) are easily available for transporting bigger items.
 Buses are frequent and frequently crowded.
-Some intercity buses have wifi.
+Some intercity buses have WiFi.
 There are several options for getting to Buenos Aires by bus and boat, and the airport is new, small, and easily navigable, making arrivals and departures relatively pleasant.

 A: I wouldn’t exactly call it “health” care.
 Modern medical treatments and equipment are available.
 However, the doctors I’ve encountered pass out prescriptions – especially for antibiotics – like candy.
 After one outpatient visit for what turned out to be gout, the doctor gave me a prescription for antibiotics “just in case.”

 After some blood work, another doctor wanted to put me on statins, immediately, for the rest of my life, with no discussion of possible lifestyle changes.
-When I went for a driver’s license medical, I took the same results, out of curiosity.
+When I went for a driver’s licence medical, I took the same results, out of curiosity.
 That doctor immediately started writing prescriptions – based on two-year-old blood tests!
 In neither case was there any discussion of causes; just pills.

 Most expats join a “mutualista” private medical plan.
-Outside of Montevideo ambulance service may or may not be included, requiring a separate service which also includes house calls.
+Outside of Montevideo, ambulance service may or may not be included, requiring a separate service which also includes house calls.
 One interesting observation is that you will rarely see an ambulance in a hurry in Uruguay, because all have a doctor on board, so absent internal haemorrhaging there’s no particular urgency.

 Q: What are the biggest safety issues facing expats living in Uruguay?
 Are there any areas expats should avoid?